Twitter. Marriott. Even the CRA! Millions of Canadians impacted. What do they have in common? They all damage organizations' corporate reputations.

 The majority of data and privacy breaches are caused by internal employees; breaches maybe as simple as leaving a folder with a printout of customer or marketing information in a car.

-As our cyber security partner Dominic Vogel, owner of Cyber.ca says, cyber attacks are also increasingly common (think when, not if).
+As our cyber security partner Dominic Vogel, President of Vogel Cyber Leadership & Coaching says, cyber attacks are also increasingly common (think when, not if).
 And with the new reporting regulations, you will have to manage a breach in front of a public with a quickly diminishing patience.

 Organizations should build strong programs based on 4 pillars: